 An ephod is a sleeveless garment traditionally worn by Jewish priests.
 For use within the Fellowship, it should be a sleeveless vest that falls just below the knee.
 It may hand open, or be tied by a white sash called a gartel.
 Gartel is Yiddish for belt.
 While Jewish gartels are typically black, sometimes white, ours are always white, or off white.

-If tied by a gartel, the right side should overlap the left to make the symbol about the navel visible.
-The best may have a collar or not.
+If tied by a gartel, the vest should either be open, or the right side should overlap the left to make the symbol about the navel visible if worn closed.
+The vest may have a collar or not.
 The cloth shouldn’t have any patterns that would detract or hide the sacred symbols.
 And, if it does have a pattern, it should be shades of white.

 Tabards and Jerkins